Ad Noctum: Chapter 9

 Volker sent the A-corder a wave of pure gratitude.

-It rainbowed at him, then tried to show him Rush’s vitals again.
+It rainbowed at him, then tried to show him Rush’s vitals.

 //I know he’s in trouble, buddy.
-We’re trying to get out of here so we can fix him.//
+We gotta get out of here so we can fix him.//

-The A-corder dismissed Rush’s vitals of its own accord, returning to the crystal and circuit diagram.
+The A-corder dismissed Rush’s vitals and returned to the crystal and circuit diagram.

-Carefully, trying to keep his mind as clear as possible, Volker pictured the tunnel ahead of the airlock.
-The way it would slope up from the door.
+Volker pictured the tunnel ahead of the airlock.
+The way it sloped up from the door.
 The two down-branching side passages on either side of the hatch.
 That had to be where the water would drain.
-He tried to picture, very clearly, the water draining away, leaving the hatch clear.
+He imagined, very clearly, the water draining away to leave the hatch clear.

-The A-corder began showing what had to be a flow of charge—small blue particles transiting in a loop.
-Then it flashed an alternate pathway in a bright blue linear overlay.
+The A-corder showed him what had to be a flow of charge—small cobalt particles transited a loop.
+Then it flashed an alternate pathway in a bright aquamarine overlay.

-“That seems promising,” Telford said, looking over his shoulder.
+“Seems promising,” Telford said, following along over his shoulder.

 Volker tried moving the hand he had in contact with the wall, sweeping it over the informational displays, watching the flow of charge.